obhq/obliteration/README.md

 ### Linux-specific requirements

 Obliteration supports only 4KB/8KB/16KB pages.
 Most people should not have any problem with this because 4KB is the default for most distros.

-## Get the required PS4 system files

-Obliteration requires the `PS4UPDATE1.PUP.dec` firmware file in order to work.
-We can't provide these files due to legal reasons.
-You can use [pup_decrypt](https://github.com/idc/ps4-pup_decrypt) to get `PS4UPDATE1.PUP.dec` from `PS4UPDATE.PUP` using your PS4.

 ## Building from source